weweb-assets/plugin-js/README.md

 ## Build

-Before release, you can check build error by running yarn build --name=plugin-js-request
+Before release, you can check build error by running yarn build --name=plugin-javascript